petrakol/blockxpand-icp/README.md

   the previous fixed delay
 - A heartbeat-driven queue deterministically warms ledger and DEX metadata caches across ticks so refreshes never exceed the 5 s execution limit
-- The warm queue is bounded and deduplicates IDs to prevent unbounded growth
+  - The warm queue is bounded (size configurable via `WARM_QUEUE_SIZE`) and deduplicates IDs to prevent unbounded growth
 - A top-up heartbeat pulls cycles from a pre-authorised wallet when balance falls below 0.5 T, logging each refill in stable memory
 - Refills back off exponentially when the wallet lacks funds to avoid spam
 - Ledger metadata and LP caches persist across upgrades via stable memory, so deployments start warm
+- Token decimals above 18 are clamped to 18 when formatting amounts
 - Structured `tracing` logs with a `LOG_LEVEL` variable make debugging easy
-- Operational metrics (cycle balance, query and heartbeat counts) are exposed via the `get_metrics` endpoint
+- Operational metrics (cycle balance, query and heartbeat counts) are exposed via the `get_metrics` endpoint, including claim attempts and successes
+- The `get_cycles_log` query exposes the cycle refill history
+- A simple `health_check` query returns `ok` so load balancers can verify the canister is running
+- `get_claim_status` reports a caller's remaining claim attempts and lock state
 - Wasm builds compile cleanly with no warnings
 - `deploy.sh` spins up a replica using a temporary identity so local tests never leak a mnemonic